Neruvy/neruvy/README.md

 Hello!
 I am a beginner weather analyst thats in middle school.
+I no longer do coding.

 - **I am in the Gladiator Symphonic Band (Percussion) 🥁**
 - **I know quite a bit about weather ☁️**